Guide for Authors

 If you wish to include any material in your manuscript in which you do not hold copyright, you must obtain written permission from the copyright owner, prior to submission.
 Such material may be in the form of text, data, table, illustration, photograph, line drawing, and screenshot, and any supplemental material you propose to include.

 You must ensure appropriate acknowledgment is given to the permission granted to you for reuse by the copyright holder in each figure or table caption.
 You are solely responsible for any fees which the copyright holder may charge for reuse.

 To assure the integrity, dissemination, and protection against copyright infringement of published articles, you will be asked to assign us, via a Publishing Agreement, the copyright in your article.
-Your Article is defined as the final, definitive, and citable Version of Record, and includes: (a) the accepted manuscript in its final form, including the abstract, text, bibliography, and all accompanying tables, illustrations, data; and (b) any supplemental material hosted by EAJSTI.
+Your Article is defined as the final, definitive, and citable Version of Record, and includes the accepted manuscript in its final form, including the abstract, text, bibliography, and all accompanying tables, illustrations and data.
 Our Publishing Agreement with you will constitute the entire agreement and the sole understanding between you and us; no amendment, addendum, or other communication will be taken into account when interpreting your and our rights and obligations under this Agreement.